Pound-Cost Averaging vs Lump Sum Investing: Which is Best?

 3. Making those ups and downs look a whole lot smoother over the long term.

-Lump sum investing can make sense where an investment platform has high trading fees too.
-If you have to pay £10 every time you buy a stock, investment trust or exchange-traded fund (ETF) that would already set you back £120 a year on a monthly investing plan.
+Lump sum investing can make sense where an investment platform has high trading fees, too.
+If you have to pay £10 every time you buy a stock, investment trust or exchange-traded fund (ETF), that would already set you back £120 a year on a monthly investing plan.
 So, it's probably more reasonable for investors to save up two or three months' worth of earmarked money and invest that less frequently.

-It would be disappointing to let the platform dictate your strategy though, especially if it leads to an erratic investment schedule just because of pricing outside your control.
+It would be disappointing to let the platform dictate your strategy, though, especially if it leads to an erratic investment schedule just because of pricing outside your control.

 That's much less of a consideration when those trading costs are low or the platform is commission-free.

-1. One's obsessed with timing the market and, because this is all hypothetical, miraculously caught every low point of the US S&P 500 index over the 20 years.
+This one's obsessed with timing the market and, because this is all hypothetical, miraculously caught every low point of the US S&P 500 index over the 20 years.

-2. One just simply invested their $2,000 in the US market every year as soon as they got it.
+One simply invested their $2,000 in the US market every year as soon as they got it.
 Simple.

-5. And number five was so convinced a better price was just around the corner that they never actually managed to invest in the index at all.
+And number five was so convinced a better price was just around the corner that they never actually managed to invest in the index at all.
 They kept their money in US Treasury bonds instead and got stuck in limbo for 20 years.

 So, who fared best?

-Our side line waiter invested in a hypothetical portfolio that tracks the lbbotson U.S. 30-day Treasury Bill Index instead.
+The side line waiter invested in a hypothetical portfolio that tracks the lbbotson U.S. 30-day Treasury Bill Index instead.
 The index used is not intended to represent a specific investment product, so fees have not been accounted for.
 Dividends and interest are assumed to have been reinvested.
 When you invest, your capital is at risk.
+Past performance is not a reliable indicator of future returns.

 Does timing the market work?